 The NYISO requires the DSASP Provider to retain all real-time interval meter data from each individual Demand Side Resource that is a member of a grouped DSASP Resource or individually registered DSASP Resources that receive dispatch instructions via direct communication with the NYISO for a period of six years.
 Data retention is a requirement of the Infrastructure and Technology Plan in the DSASP Provider Registration Packet.
-At any time, the NYISO may request instantaneous interval meter data for Demand Side Resources that are part of a grouped DSASP Resource or individually registered DSASP Resources that receive dispatch instructions via direct communications with the NYISO.
+At any time, the NYISO may request instantaneous interval meter data for Demand Side Resources that are part of a grouped DSASP Resource or individually registered DSASP Resources that receive dispatch instructions with the NYISO may request instantaneous interval meter data for Demand Side Resources that are part of a grouped DSASP Resource or individually registered DSASP Resources that receive dispatch instructions via direct communication with the NYISO.